stutimi/HackOctoberFest-2023/README.md

 # HackOctoberFest-2022
-Get started with your Open Source and FrontEnd Journey with this beginner-friendly repository. with this repository
+ Get started with your Open Source and FrontEnd Journey with this beginner-friendly repository.